Ethnicity and disability pay gap information

 There is no evidence that our ethnicity pay gap is caused by differences in pay for Black, Asian and minority ethnic staff and white staff working in the same role or position.

 The mean and median pay for Black, Asian and minority ethnic staff is higher than for white staff, resulting in a positive ethnicity pay gap.
-Quartile 4 spans a wide variety of roles and pay bands and although Black, Asian and minority ethnic staff represent 23% of this quartile Black, Asian and minority ethnic staff are less represented at the top end of this quartile, e.g. Senior Management and Wider Management Team roles.
+Quartile 4 spans a wide variety of roles and pay bands and although Black, Asian and minority ethnic staff represent 23% of this quartile Black, Asian and minority ethnic staff are less represented at the top end of this quartile, e.g. Senior Leadership and Wider Management Team roles.

 We are also mindful of regional differences in diversity and the subsequent impact of London weighting on these figures, as a high proportion of the Black, Asian and minority ethnic staff within Victim Support receive London weighting.